 Ferns in perfumery:

-Fougères are part of the 6 original families (Floral, Citrus, Woody, Oriental, Fougère, Chyprée) according to the SFP (French Society of Perfumers).
+Ferns are one of the 6 original families (Floral, Hesperidia, Woody, Oriental, Fern, Chypre) according to the SFP (Société Française des Parfumeurs).

-Arrivals after the Colognes on the market.
-Being an olfactory proposal that is just as fresh but with more "masculine" notes, woody and aromatic, they provide the same feeling of cleanliness.
+They arrived on the market after the Colognes.
+Just as fresh, but with more 'masculine', woody and aromatic notes, they offer the same sensation of cleanliness.
 Tonic, invigorating, refreshing waters.

-Let it be said right away, the smell of fern does not exist naturally, it is a reconstitution with two essential notes: Lavender (natural) and Coumarin (synthetic).
-To these two notes are added other aromatic notes (Rosemary, Thyme, Laurel...), a few floral notes (Geranium, Rose) and base notes (Wood: Vetiver, Moss, Musks, Leather ...).
+Let's be clear: the scent of fern doesn't exist naturally, it's a reconstitution using two essential notes: Lavender (natural) and Coumarin (synthetic).
+To these two notes we add other aromatic notes (Rosemary, Thyme, Laurel...), a few floral notes (Geranium, Rose) and base notes (Wood: Vetiver, Moss, Musks, Leather...).

-Today, the fern has modernized and become more intense.
-We find in particular a lot of amber ferns, super popular with men for their cool head and their much rounder, warmer bottom.
+Today, fern has been modernised and made more intense.
+In particular, there are many amber ferns, which are very popular with men for their fresh top notes and their much rounder, warmer base notes.

 Some emblematic perfumes: